-Music at the Piano Year 1 (6-7 Year Olds)
+Music at the Piano Year 1

-Note: The piano curriculum is sequential, must be taken in order, and is designed to begin in the summer semester.
-Therefore, this class is NOT an introductory class, but rather a continuation of the summer and fall curriculums.
-If you were not previously enrolled in our piano classes, please visit our Introduction to Piano page.
+Note: The Music at the Piano curriculum is sequential, must be taken in order, and is designed to begin in the summer semester.
+Therefore, this class is NOT an introductory class, but rather a continuation of the summer/fall curriculum.
+If you were not previously enrolled in our introductory class, please contact our office for further information.

 Families must purchase an approved keyboard for class use and home practice.

 In-Person Class Options:

 - Fridays, 6:15-7:15pm, January 21-May 13 (no classes March 25 or April 15), off Miller Drive west of the 826

 - Saturdays, 9:00-10:00am, January 22-May 14 (no classes March 26 or April 16), at Plymouth Congregational Church in Coconut Grove

 - Saturdays, 11:30am-12:30pm, January 22-May 14 (no classes March 26 or April 16), at Christ the King Lutheran Church in Pinecrest